-- Add the onions and the garlic, stir and let cook down for 15 minutes, stirring often.
+- Add the garlic, stir and let cook for another 2-3 minutes.

-- Pour in the tomatoes, salt, oregano and sugar, stir and let cook down for 30 minutes halfway covered covered with a lid.
+- Pour in the tomatoes, salt, oregano and sugar, stir and let cook for 30 minutes partially covered with a lid, stirring occasionally.

 - Remove the sauce from the heat and let cool down for 30 minutes.
-This will go a lot faster if you transfer the sauce to a cool pot and stir af ew times to release the steam.
+The tomato sauce will cool down a lot faster if you transfer the sauce to a cool pot and stir a few times to release the steam.

-- Once cooled, add the sauce in a few batches to your blender and blend until smooth.
-Only fill the blender 1/3 of the way full or you’ll have sauce everywhere.
-Mine took 3 batches to blend.
+- Once cooled, add the sauce in batches to your blender and blend until smooth.
+Only fill the blender 1/3 of the way full so that the sauce doesn’t explode out of the top of the blender.

-- Test for seasonings then store in a container in the refrigerator for a week, or freeze for up to 3 months.
+- Taste for seasonings then store in a container in the refrigerator for a week, or freeze for up to 3 months.